 Sherman Asset Management was founded by Roy Sherman in 2014.
 Roy uses his background in the fields of psychology, business, and financial planning to assist you in achieving your goals and navigating financial decisions.
 Prior to starting Sherman Asset Management, Roy served as the Chief Investment Officer for Topanga Reinsurance.
-Roy lives with his wife, Sarah, and their cats, Zeppelin and Buddy.
-Roy and Sarah enjoy running, cooking, and travelling together.
+Roy lives with his wife and son, and their two cats.
+Roy and his family enjoy running, cooking, and travelling together.
 Roy also serves on the board of the Alumni and Friends Association at CSU Channel Islands.

 Roy is a CFA® charterholder and a CFP® practitioner.